justincpresley/ndn-python-svs/README.md

 This python library implements the State Vector Sync (SVS) protocol to synchronise states between multiple clients over NDN for distributed realtime applications that is originally implemented and designed in c++ [here](https://github.com/named-data/ndn-svs).

-**This is NOT an official implementation and consider 'experimental'**.
+> This is NOT an official implementation and consider 'experimental'.

 ndn-python-svs uses the [python-ndn](https://github.com/named-data/python-ndn) library for it's implementation.